ambirdsall/ambirdsall.github.io/blag/src/posts/what-does-it-even-mean-for-the-media-to-be-objective_2016-10-04.html.md

 is a timely and important article, and it drove me absolutely crazy.
 Before I quote anything, I think I need to do some conceptual prep work.
-The problem, you see, is that the article suffers from a fatal fault—in calling out a false notion objectivity, it leaves unquestioned its right to be framed as "objectivity".
+The problem, you see, is that the article suffers from a fatal fault—in calling out a false notion of objectivity, it leaves unquestioned its right to be framed as "objectivity".
 Look, I know I might sound ridiculous, but goddamn it, ideas matter.
-It's not so much a problem because that false objectivity is bad per se;
-it's a problem because the alternative exists and I think getting it right is really, really important.
+It's not so much a problem because that false objectivity is bad per se (though it is); it's a problem because a better alternative exists and I think getting it right is really, really important.

 ## Science is not what, but how